VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

 ECTS credits

 Objectives and content: The module introduces an analysis of business operations from several standpoints.
-In particular, it concentrates on purchasing and selling activities, on managing the firm’s production, on problems of funding and investment decision making and it also introduces supporting analytical methods for evaluation of activities in concern.
-The module provides conceptual and methodological resources for specific professional issues and business tasks that follow in further more advanced courses.
+In particular, it concentrates on company management, purchasing and selling activities, on managing the firm’s production, financial analysis and on problems of funding and investment decision making.

 Learning outcomes: After completion of this course the students will understand major determinants of running successful business.
 The student should understand how well is the business managed and where the weak and the strong points of business performance are.
 Students will also recognise where and when to apply specific analytical methods.